On the market for a brand new whittling knife?

-- May need to be sharpened when new.
+- It may need to be sharpened when new.

-- There are no safety feature of note included.
+- There are no safety features of note included.

 Beaver Craft C4

 Like other Beaver Craft products, this is sharpened and polished before being boxed and shipped to you.
-The blade is made out of high carbon steel that makes it firm.
+The blade is made out of high carbon steel, which makes it firm.
 It is hardened to RC 58-60.

 This also has a hand made of hardwood oak.
 You will not be snapping this bad boy!
 Even with its hardness, it is designed to be ergonomic.
 For a finishing touch, it is processed with natural linseed oil.

 The handle is so comfortable that you will use it for long periods without feeling fatigued or uncomfortable.
 It is manufactured in Ukraine.